toonarmy14/lxc_idmap_v2/README.md

-# lxc_idmapper
+# lxc_idmap_v2
-Little python script to provide the <ctid>.conf, /etc/subuid, and /etc/subgid mappings for unprivileged lxcs.
+Little python utility to provide the text needed for /etc/lxc/<ctid>.conf, /etc/subuid, and /etc/subgid to map user and group ids mappings for unprivileged lxcs.

 As used below:
 - lxc_uid = container user id